shaquille-hall/se577-train-system/README.md

 7. Run the project in IntelliJ, Eclipse, or on the command line with
     ```
-    mvn clean package
+    mvnw clean package
     java -jar target/TrainDemo-0.0.1-SNAPSHOT.jar
     ```

+## Authentication

 ## Technology

 Below are most of the technologies used in this project.
 This project intentionally has much of the same tech stack as Shopizer.

-- Java 11 - Most people know Java already.
+- Java - Most people know Java already.
 Using Java has the added benefit of allowing us to analyze our project with depends and DV8.

-- Spring Boot - Spring Boot is an incredibly popular and opinionated web framework for Java.
+- Spring Boot - Spring Boot is a popular and opinionated web framework for Java.

 - PostgreSQL - A robust, open-source relational database with excellent documentation.

 - Hibernate - A full Object Relational Mapper (ORM).
 This is what powers our Repository pattern.
 (However, this kind of abstraction is not without it's issues.
 See [here](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).)

 - Java Servlet Pages (JSP) - This provides server-side templating so our controllers can respond directly with HTML.
 This is the easiest way to get started.
 You are free to switch to a more modern templating system like Thymeleaf or switch entirely to a Single-Page Application like React or Angular for your frontend.
 Its up to you.
 But however you proceed, you will probably have to use JS at some point to make AJAX calls.

+- Twitter Bootstrap - The current HTML index.html is written using [Bootstrap](https://getbootstrap.com/docs/4.4/)'s styling.
+Bootstrap is an easy way to create a professional looking website.

 ## Vocab